-Has your district received extensive training and follow-up support for implementing Direct Instruction (DI), and is now looking at ways of maintaining the implementation with a high level of fidelity?
+Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?

-The Academy on Becoming an Effective DI Trainer at NIFDI’s Southwest Direct Instruction Training Institute in San Antonio, TX (August 3-8, 2014), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The Institute on Becoming an Effective DI Trainer at the National Direct Instruction Conference (July 13-17, 2014) and NIFDI’s Southwest Direct Instruction Training Conference and Institutes in San Antonio, TX (August 3-7, 2014), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

-Participation in the academy requires extensive experience with Direct Instruction programs.
-A prerequisite to being admitted to the academy is a minimum of two full years of DI teaching experience.
+Participation in the institute requires extensive experience with Direct Instruction programs.
+A prerequisite to being admitted to the institute is a minimum of two full years of DI teaching experience.
 Potential participants must have at least two full years of experience teaching one or more of the programs listed below:

-The academy provides no program training – it assumes that applicants have already been trained in their pre-selected program and have substantial first-hand experience teaching the program.
-The focus of the academy is on effective training techniques and general content that needs to be included in trainings.
-Other sessions at the National Training Institute provide program-specific training.
+The institute provides no program training – it assumes that applicants have already been trained in their pre-selected program and have substantial first-hand experience teaching the program.
+The focus of the institute is on effective training techniques and general content that needs to be included in trainings.
+Other sessions at the National Direct Instructon Conference and the Southwest DI Training Conference and Institutes provide program-specific training.

-Prospective participants must complete a separate application form for admission into the academy, which can be downloaded below.
+Prospective participants must complete a separate application form for admission into the institute, which can be downloaded below.
 Enrollment is limited.
 Please complete and return your application by June 2, 2014.
 Session leaders will select applicants, and not all applicants may be accepted.
-Notification of acceptance will be made by June 16, 2014.
+Notification of acceptance will be made by June 13, 2014.